 Introduction

-This Information Note is intended to provide information that can be used by radio regulators to facilitate the authorisation of terrestrial IMT systems in the frequency band 1 492-1 518 MHz in a manner that is compatible with the operation of existing aeronautical L-band mobile earth-station receivers (‘aeronautical L-band MES’).
+This Information Note is intended to provide information to National Civil Aviation Authorities in order to response to the requests from their national radio regulators who are assessing the measures to facilitate the deployment of terrestrial IMT systems in the frequency band 1 492-1 518 MHz in a manner that is compatible with the operation of aeronautical L-band mobile earth-station receivers (‘aeronautical L-band MES’).

 These aeronautical L-band MES are used to support AMS(R)S communications within the frequency range 1 545-1 555 MHz worldwide (and additionally 1 555-1 559 MHz in the US) where AMS(R)S systems have priority access and immediate availability over other mobile-satellite communications operating within a network.
-T
+In Europe, mobile communications Supplemental Downlink (SDL) below 1518 MHz are authorised within EU with harmonized technical conditions (see decision (UE) 2015/750, modified by the decision (UE) 2018/661 of the European Commission the 26 April 2018).
+Same harmonised technical condition has been implemented within CEPT (see ECC DEC/(13)03 (1452-1492 MHz) and ECC/DEC/(17)06 (1427-1452 MHz and 1492-1518 MHz).
+CEPT developed guidance to administrations “Measures to address potential blocking of MES operating in bands adjacent to 1518 MHz (including 1525- 1559 MHz) at sea ports and airports” in the ECC Report 299 in order to address potential blocking of L-band aeronautical MES receivers in specific areas or locations.
+The potential blocking of MSS is classified as a minor failure condition, and does not pose a direct threat to safety of flight in the vicinity of airports, it may result in the disruption of departures, delays and cost overruns for airlines.

-The aeronautical MES that are affected include the potential for interference to existing Inmarsat aeronautical L-band MES supporting AMS(R)S communications within parts of the frequency band 1 525-1 544 / 1545-1 559 MHz noting the fall-back requirement into the frequency band 1 545-1 555 MHz (and 1 545-1 559 MHz in the US) in the case of interference.
+The aeronautical MES that are affected include the potential for interference to existing Inmarsat aeronautical L-band MES which operate in the frequency bands 1 525-1 544 / 1545-1 559 MHz while AMS(R)S allocations are limited to the frequency band 1 545-1 555 MHz and 1 545-1 559 MHz in the US.